SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 `{"title":"New title", "author":"New author"}`

-This is an example of how it should look in **Postman**.
+Here is an example of how it should look in **Postman**.

 [image assetsSrc="Remote-Databases.png" /]

 The response from the server will be an **ID**, which is a **random string**.

-This is the response from the server for our newly created book.
+Here is the response from the server for our newly created book.

 ```js
 {